 One of the most beautiful areas on the Ice Age Trail is Devil’s Lake, a picturesque lake surrounded by forests located in central Wisconsin.
-The 4.7 mile Devil’s Lake trail that runs through the park via the West Bluff is the best way to explore the area’s stunning vistas and rugged, rocky trails.
-While the elevation gain here is just shy of 1,000 feet, it’s made more challenging around the lake’s perimeter because of frequent terrain changes.
+The 4.8 mile Devil’s Lake trail that runs through the park via the West Bluff is the best way to explore the area’s stunning vistas and rugged, rocky trails.
+While the elevation gain here is just a little over 1,000 feet, it’s made more challenging around the lake’s perimeter because of frequent terrain changes.
 It’s a fun hike for all experience levels, but especially those looking for a hiking experience that feels more mountainous and less urban.

 Rib Mountain Yellow Trail